Israel accused of apartheid by Human Rights Watch

 In its 213-page report, the United States-based advocacy group says the term apartheid has generally been used in a "descriptive or comparative" sense in relation to Israel and the occupied Palestinian territories, and as a warning of what might happen if current trajectories with regard to Palestinians continue.

-However, after decades of warnings, the report says, that "threshold" into a crime against humanity, has already been crossed.
+However, after decades of warnings, the report says that "threshold" into a crime against humanity has already been crossed.
 "The Israeli government has demonstrated an intent to maintain the domination of Jewish Israelis over Palestinians across Israel and the occupied Palestinians territory," reads the report.
 "That intent has been coupled with systematic oppression of Palestinians and inhumane acts committed against them.
 When these three elements occur together, they amount to the crime of apartheid," it concludes.

 Israel's Ministry of Foreign Affairs called the report "fiction" and said the claims were "preposterous and false."